sumitcn/sumitcn.github.io/gsoc/_posts/2019-08-21-GSoC-Customizaion-Support.md

 **What is done ?**

-I proposed to create a basic Customization dialog that would allow to user to show/hide items in the NotebookBar.You can find the dialog at Tools->Customize -> NotebookBar(tab).
+I proposed to create a basic Customization dialog that would allow the user to show/hide items in the NotebookBar.You can find the dialog at Tools->Customize -> NotebookBar(tab).

 **Backend Engine**